-When the pinch roller has hardened (which happens over a period of 30 years) then it won't push against the tape with the correct force.
+When the pinch roller has hardened (which is not unlikely to happen over a period of 30 years) then it won't push against the tape with the correct force.
 Causing the tape to slip, causing the tape speed to be irregular.
-When the pinch roller can't be pushed in with your fingernail and bounces back you're OK, if it doesn't, you'll need to replace it.
+When the pinch roller can be pushed in with your fingernail and bounces back you're OK, if it doesn't, you'll need to replace it.